MO7AMED3TWAN/MO7AMED3TWAN/README.md

 ## About Me

 - 🎓 I'm currently pursuing a degree in Artificial Intelligence.
-- 💼 I work on various NLP and Computer Vision projects, including [].
+- 💼 I work on various NLP and Computer Vision projects.
 - 🌐 You can find my work and contributions on my [GitHub](https://github.com/MO7AMED3TWANe) profile.

 ## What I Do